nordquip/sousms/doc/UAInterfaces.md

 * use tokenizer to check info for malicious data
 * reject unsafe data with an error message
 * pass safe data to database

+###securitiesInfo(symbolName, sharesOwned, worth)
+####This Procedure must:
+* Call Users securities information from the DB
+* Display the Securities owned by the user by Name, Shares owned, and their worth